-If you're being offered a $1 plan, it simply means that your allowed subsidy amount is higher than the cost of certain plans in your area.
+If you're being offered a one dollar plan, it simply means that your allowed subsidy amount is higher than the cost of certain plans in your area.
 For example, let us say it is determined based on your information provided that you're eligible for a subsidy of $201 per month for whichever plan you choose.
 You then are offered a plans that are $200.
 With your subsidy, that plan would then cost you $1.

 It may seem strange to you that you're being an offered health insurance for only $1 a month!
 How can that be?
 Is there a catch?
 The catch is that you're benefiting from a government program meant to help people of all income levels get the protection they need!